 Tumby Villas is the perfect base for the fishing enthusiast.
 The district abounds with secluded sandy beaches and rocky headlands.
 Tumby Bay and Port Neill both have jetties for both land based anglers and boat enthusiasts.
 Both towns have excellent boat ramps and facilities.
 Tumby Bay has a marina and accessible berth.

-Sir Joseph Banks Group of Islands
+Sir Joseph Banks group of islands

-A unique marine sanctuary located 12 nautical miles east of Tumby Bay, breeding ground for a large variety of fish with King George Whiting the most sought after, sea birds, sea lions and dolphins.
+A unique marine sanctuary located 12 nautical miles east of Tumby Bay, breeding ground for a large variety of fish, with King George Whiting the most sought after, sea birds, sea lions and dolphins.
 This famous chain of islands offers beautiful sheltered bays, golden sandy beaches and reefs teeming with marine life.
 Day trip fishing will provide a memorable rewarding experience.

-Second Creek – A tidal estuary into the mangrove coastal eco system, nursery of the sea with abundant and diverse range of birdlife.
+A tidal estuary into the mangrove coastal eco system, nursery of the sea with abundant and diverse range of birdlife.
 A great fishing and picnic spot, boats can be launched with a 4WD.

 Attractions in Tumby Bay

-Tumby Bay Township has an open access area on the beach front where vehicles can easily park.
+Tumby Bay township has an open access area on the beach front where vehicles can easily park.
 A large open front shed with tables and chairs, enough for a large group, houses tourist information.
 The interpretive paintings are a feature.
 Toilets and disabled facilities are available for use.

 Sit in the huge Tumby Bay Chairman’s Chair and have your photo taken.
 This chair commemorates 100 years of the District Council of Tumby Bay.